astrosaturn/astrosaturn/README.md

-# 🌌 Hey there!
+# 🌌 Hello!
 My name is Eric, or you can call me Saturn.
 I'm a computer science student from Ontario, Canada.
-I’m passionate about exploring the depths of technology, from high-level applications to low-level systems.
-As a full-stack developer, I enjoy both front-end and back-end development, I have a particular affinity for low-level languages and systems programming.
+I’m passionate about buildimg all kinds of technology, from high-level applications to low-level systems.

+I am currently in my summer internship in the CDA team in Kingston at the Department of National Defence.
+Right now I'm working on a full-stack Vue/Nuxt application for CAF members!

 ---

 ## 🌐 About Me
-- 🎓 **Computer Science Student** | Ontario, Canada
+- 🎓 **Computer Science Student**
-- 🔭 **Full Stack Developer** with a love for **low-level programming**
+- 🔭 **Full Stack Developer**
 - 🤖 Robotics, VR, and PC building enthusiast
-- 🌍 Open to collaboration on challenging and impactful projects
+- 🌍 Open to collaborative projects
-- 💬 Reach me on Discord: **@astrosaturn**

 ---

 ## { } Projects